victor-joness/Templates-para-sites-genericos-freelances/README.md

   ->Modal for cookies ✔️
   ->Modal for satisfaction ✔️
   ->Modal for middle of the screen 🚧
   ->Modal for middle popup with 2 buttons 🚧
+  ->Modal Simples ✔️
 - Animation -> (Update- 3 animations add)
 - library for front end
     ->Integrate Atropos JS 3D Parallax ✔️